PrecisionRender/CharacterControllerPro/README.md

 ### Complete Properties Window Customization
 Most of the movement and camera settings can be tweaked straight from the Properties window, allowing for rapid prototyping and minimal code editing!

-### First-Person and Third-Person Demo
+### Full Demo Project
-The CharacetrControllerPro Demo project includes a first-person and third-person character, which can be used to demonstrate how to use CharacterControllerPro in different player perspectives.
+CharacterControllerPro includes a demo project, with third-person, first-person, top-down, and side-scroller examples.
+It also shows how to implement an animated model with animations and foot IK using CharacterContorllerPro

 ### Documentation and API Reference
 The project includes PDF documentation on how CharacterControllerPro works and how to use it.
 It also includes a complete API reference for learning aboout what all the variables and functions are for.